GUEEN/Contests/README.md

-Various simple algorithms for competitive programming contests
+Various simple algorithms and data structures for competitive programming